OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 ### 3.10 SBOM Scope
 The SBOM shall contain all open source software that is delivered with the product including all of the transitive dependencies.
 The SBOM should contain all commercial components.

+If some components are not included, they must be reported as “known unknowns.”

 #### 3.10.1 Verification and reference material
+“NTIA SBOM Minimum elements”, section “Known Unknowns”

 #### 3.10.2 Rationale
 It might not be possible, advisable or feasible to have the commercial component information in the SBOM.
 However, it is advisable that the SBOM should be as complete as possible.